WHAT IS KAVA?

 Kava began to make its way into the mainstream in the United States in the early 2000’s.

-- Kava is primarily used as an anti-depressant, stress reliever and muscle relaxant.
+- Kava is primarily used elevate mood, and relax muscles.

 - Kava calms nerves and/or eases stress as well as anxiety.

-- Kava can also treat migraine headaches and cramps.
+- Kava can also relieve migraine headaches and cramps.

 - Kava keeps the mind alert as the body relaxes.